-- 20. Identify and characterize pollution / chemicals-related hotspots (such as obsolete stockpiles of chemicals, contaminated sites) to protect vulnerable groups and the environment, minimize exposure and take measures to decontaminate them and prevent new ones. - 21.
-Reduce and mitigate risks associated with extractive activities, including controlling with the goal of eliminating the use and release of chemicals in mining, such as mercury in artisanal and small scale gold mining. - 22.
+20. Identify and characterize pollution / chemicals-related hotspots (such as obsolete stockpiles of chemicals, contaminated sites) to protect vulnerable groups and the environment, minimize exposure and take measures to decontaminate them and prevent new ones.

+- 21. Reduce and mitigate risks associated with extractive activities, including controlling the use and release of chemicals in mining, such as mercury in artisanal and small scale gold mining. - 22.
 Effectively provide and apply reliable information along the product life cycle, including at the consumer stage, in particular on the presence of harmful chemicals in manufactured products and raise consumer awareness of hazards and risks throughout the value chain. - 23.
 Develop eco-labelling schemes to inform customers on the potential environmental and health impact of their consumer choices. - 24.
 Extend product lifespans through sustainable design, maintenance and upgrades, and recovery of broken products. - 25.
-Reduce and eliminate exposure to lead through actions on battery recycling, pottery, and paint. - 26.
+Reduce exposure to lead through actions on battery recycling, pottery, and paint. - 26.
 Phase out the use of mercury in a number of specific products by 2020 and manufacturing processes by 2025, and phase down in dental amalgam and in mining. - 27.
-Minimize waste generation, improve collection, separation and final disposal practices and regulation. - 27.28.
-Implement segregation of waste at source for reuse, recycling and composting - 29.
-Eliminate uncontrolled dumping and open-burning of waste, - 30.
-Make products that are non-toxic; durable; reusable; easy to dismantle, repair and rebuild; minimally and appropriately packaged; recyclable and/or compostable at the end of life. - 28.31.
-Facilitate circular economy/cradle to cradle systems without toxic chemical recycling. - 29.32.
+Minimize waste generation, improve collection, separation and final disposal practices and regulation. - 28.
+Eliminate uncontrolled dumping and open-burning of waste. - 29.
 Phase out the production and use of asbestos.